Genivia/ugrep/README.md

 ### Feature wishlist

-- Support cpio files.
-- Add a "filter" mechanism to add filters, e.g. to search Office documents using a filter.
+- Extend the "filter" mechanism to add more filters, e.g. to search Office documents.
 - Further improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan for example may be slightly faster as it uses SIMD/AVX so it makes sense to look